MelbourneGenomics/cpipe/docs/install.md

 cp cpipe_util/swift_credentials.sh cpipe
 ```
 Or you can download the credentials file from NeCTAR (Compute → Access & Security → API Access → Download OpenStack RC File) and
 place it in the cpipe root directory.
+Then you'll need to rename the file as `swift_credentials.sh`.
 You will need MGHA NeCTAR access for this method.

 ## Installation
 Run `./install.sh` and the full installation should take place.